benedekfazekas/mranderson/README.md

              [edn :as edn])
 ```

-In the **resolved tree** mode MrAnderson flattens the resolved dependency tree out into a topoligically ordered list and processes this ordered list.
+In the **resolved tree** mode MrAnderson flattens the resolved dependency tree out into a topologically ordered list and processes this ordered list.
 While processing MrAnderson prefixes all namespaces in the dependencies and the references to them.
-This also means that all dependencies even transient ones are handled as first level dependencies as they can only occur once in a resolved dependency tree.
+This also means that all dependencies, even transitive ones, are handled as first level dependencies: Maven's conflict resolution has already pinned every coordinate to a single version, so there's exactly one rename target per namespace.

 And the resolved tree of the same project: